groggero95/tsca/REPORT.md

 This is obtained for `B_CONSIDERED = 2` and `B_GUESSED = 1`.
 On the right the working bits are printed, with the respective correlation.
 The lines will be grouped according to the algorithm previously explained and the chosen bit(s) is(are) printed as `Guess:`.
 The value `PCC` is the cumulative Pearson correlation coefficient for the guessed bit(s).
 The current step is `Step:`, while the live update of the guessed key is printed in the first line and the correct expected bit of the secret key in the second one.

 If the attack has to be run on the samples acquired on the OS, it is very important to filter all the sample far from the mean value, since they correspond to situations in which most likely the operating system preempted the executable.
-Thus, go into the file [panda4x4.h] and set `FILTERING` to 1.
+Thus, run the attack with the optional `-f` parameter.
 It will filter all the sample whose time value is far from the mean value of a value grater than the standard deviation multiplied for a coefficient `COEFF`.
-It can be set in [panda4x4.h]; a suggested value is 3: in this way, only the samples really far will be removed.
+This coefficient can be set in [panda4x4.h]; a suggested value is 3: in this way, only the samples really far will be removed.

 If the filtering is active, the program will print, at the beginning, the number of samples maintained for the attack: